Call for Observations

 Astronomical Observatory Institute of Poznan, Poland is coordinating a world-wide observing campaign

-of somewhat neglected asteroids.
+for slow rotating asteroids.
 These are small bodies of the main belt with slow rotation and small lightcurve amplitudes, avoided by most of previous studies [1].
 The aim is to improve biased statistics

 of spin and shape modelled asteroids.
 Recent results from TESS spacecraft have shown that slow rotators are actually dominating in the population of main belt asteroids [4], while asteroids with available spin and shape model have predominantly short rotation periods.